dzackgarza/Notes/Class_Notes/Topology/Final Notes/Cheat Sheet.md

 When covering spaces are involved in any way, try computing Euler characteristics - this sometimes yields nice numerical constraints.

 To show something is not a manifold, try looking at local homology.
-Can use point-set style techniques like removing points, i.e. $H_1(X, X-\pt)$; this should essentially always yield $\ZZ$by excision arguments.
+Can use point-set style techniques like removing points, i.e. $H_1(X, X-\pt)$; this should essentially always yield $\ZZ$ by excision arguments.